Discover how CoHost can improve marketing performance

 • Create hashtags or social media challenges for listeners to participate in.
 This type of podcast audience engagement encourages user-generated content which is an impactful marketing asset.
 Plus, it’s a great way for new listeners to find you.

 • Pick some of the stand-out comments and read them out loud on your podcast or comment directly on Twitter, Instagram, or Facebook.
-You can even choose to tag certain listeners, so they know you’re paying attention which in turn increases engagement.
+You can even choose to tag certain listeners, so they know you’re paying attention, increasing engagement.
 It allows your followers to feel included in your content and that it’s a two-way dialogue.
 Nothing builds loyalty more than feeling a connection to the host and show.

 • Point listeners over to a Reddit or Facebook post about the episode to answer a question, discuss the topic, or share feedback.
-This creates a surround sound effect where lots of people can jump into the thread and share their POV.
+This creates a community where your audience can jump into the thread and share their POVs.

 • Run a contest since everyone loves to win something.
 Contests are a guaranteed way to gain attention from listeners.
 Partner with other businesses or influencers to really maximize your reach and offer prizes that your specific niche audience would love.
-Make sure to hashtag “contest” or “giveaway” so your contest has reach.
-Quote tip: we’ve also seen internal company contests perform extremely well for podcast engagement.
+Make sure to hashtag “contest” or “giveaway” to increase your reach.
+Quill tip: we’ve also seen internal company contests perform extremely well for podcast engagement.

 • Posting a variety of shareable pieces of content like photos, videos, and audiograms can encourage listeners to reshare your show’s content on their own personal social media accounts.
 Loyal fans love to have assets that they can share on their own handles.